 How to Avoid a Medical Bill from Affecting Your Credit

 The best way to protect your credit from medical bills is to ensure that all your bills are paid on time.
 You’ll need to pay all balances you owe and make sure your insurance provider is paying its fair share.
 This is easier said than done, but you have 180 days after you receive a bill to work out any issues.

 If you can’t afford a medical bill, you can try to negotiate an alternative repayment solution – such as a repayment plan or a smaller lump sum – with your health care provider before the 180-day grace period is up.

 Want to receive a notification whenever a medical bill lands on your credit report?
-Sign up for credit monitoring with Identity IQ and stay informed.
+Sign up for credit and identity theft monitoring and stay informed.